MarcinKilarski/Website-Audit/seo.md

 Flash was developed by Adobe and allows web designers to create image and animation rich web pages, widgets, and games that can be opened in the browser.

 However, due to its heavy impact on the battery life of a device, browsers on mobile devices block Flash entirely.
-In 2016, [Google announced it would start blocking Flash on the desktop](https://blog.chromium.org/2016/12/roll-out-plan-for-html5-by-default.html) because it’s slowing down the page loading.
+In 2016, [Google announced it would start blocking Flash on the desktop](https://blog.chromium.org/2016/12/roll-out-plan-for-html5-by-default.html) because it's slowing down the page loading.
 Furthermore, Flash is very insecure, putting your users at risk and creating usability issues, which limit the interaction of your users with it.

 While Google crawls text in Flash, it [doesn't recommend including your content](https://support.google.com/webmasters/answer/72746?hl=en#1) in it as it doesn't guarantee that other search engines can discover it, too.
-Furthermore, the content displayed in Flash won’t be accessible to your visually impaired visitors unless you also provide an alternative text for these users.
+Furthermore, the content displayed in Flash won't be accessible to your visually impaired visitors unless you also provide an alternative text for these users.

 For above reasons, you should avoid using Flash on your website.